-In this special Groupthinkers interview, I had the opportunity to sit down with CEO and Co-Founder of Tiltify Michael Wasserman.
+In this episode of our Group Thinkers podcast, I had the opportunity to sit down with CEO and Co-Founder of Tiltify Michael Wasserman.

 We covered a range of subjects, from gaming to shaved heads to live concerts.
 But I think the most insightful part of the conversation came from Michael’s thoughts on the many forms of livestream fundraising and how Tiltify is using their new partnership with TikTok to make in-app fundraising accessible to users and content creators.

-For those of you who haven’t seen TikTok’s latest announcement, the app is launching Donation Stickers, enabled by Tiltify, that creators can use in videos to fundraise for a curated list of nonprofit organizations.
+For those of you who might be unfamiliar with TikTok, the social media app features Donation Stickers, enabled by Tiltify, that creators can use in videos to fundraise for a curated list of nonprofit organizations.

 “Content creators can make videos and livestreams where they’ll be able to choose an option to create a sticker, which will be right on their video,” Wasserman said.
 “Those videos, that are then seen by millions of people, will have a donation button that then goes into an easy flow with our partnership.

 “They’ll be able to track amounts raised and do a lot of cool things.
 And that’s just phase one of what should be a really cool build of tools with a really amazing platform that’s getting visited by 600-700 million people a month now.”

 This partnership, paired with Tiltify’s other efforts in livestream fundraising, is helping nonprofit organizations as they are pushed into digital transformation.